Ylianst/MeshCentral/docs/docs/install/index.md

 ### NPM Installation for Advanced Users

-For advanced users or administrators, MeshCentral can be installed with NPM, a NodeJS package manager that can be accessed via web browser (https://www.npmjs.com/) or command line tool, “npm”.
+For advanced users or administrators, MeshCentral can be installed with NPM, a NodeJS package manager that can be accessed via web browser (https://www.npmjs.com/) or command line tool, `npm`.

 ![](images/2022-05-16-23-47-36.png)